0808 808 4000 Get help now

 Organisations cannot charge for sending you personal information under the Data Protection Act as long as your request is reasonable.
 For example, your request may not be reasonable if you are asking them to provide information that they have already recently given to you.

 You can make very specific requests or make more general ones.
 For example, you could ask for a copy of a particular letter or email.
 Alternatively, you could ask for copies of all the letters and emails that they have sent to you.
 You could even just ask for a copy of all of the information that they hold about you.
-Remember, in some cases this may mean that you receive a large amount of information back from them.
-This might make it harder to find any specific information you are looking for.
+Remember, in some cases this may mean that you receive a large amount of information from them.
+This might make it harder to find any specific information you are looking for, so you may need to think about the information you need and what you are trying to achieve before you make your request.

 Personal information under the Data Protection Act sample letter